 - 1. Number of New Entrant onsite safety audits conducted. - 2.
 Number of New Entrant offisite safety audits conducted. - 3.
 Number of non-audit resolutions completed. - 4.
-Number of group audits conducted during quarter which will include:

--Number of officers participating

--Number of audits (onsite, offsite, non-audit resolutions) completed during the group audit

-- 5. Number of carriers due within 3-6 months on the Gotham Inventory list. - 6.
-Number of carriers due within 3 months on the Gotham Inventory list including the status of each. - 7.
+Number of carriers due within 3-6 months on the Gotham Inventory list. - 5.
+Number of carriers due within 3 months on the Gotham Inventory list including the status of each. - 6.
 Number of overdue new entrant carriers on the Gotham Inventory list including the status of each.